djboni/yocto-benchmark/README.md

 sometimes in favor of the smaller RAM.
 (Maybe the disks in the data centers have their own huge RAM caches.)

+A few tests with the hardware
+"NAS Server, Intel(R) Pentium(R) Silver N6005 @ 2.00GHz"
-Tests with actual hardware using (slow) HDs, SSDs and (fast) NVMes would allow an easier observation of the effects of RAM caching.
+using (slow) HD, SSD and (fast) NVMe allow a better observation of the effects of RAM caching and agree with the expectation that more RAM provide a faster build.

 From my perspective there are a few main takeaways: